The formation of gradient-driven singular structures of codimension one and two in two-dimensions: The case study of ferronematics. Part~I: Energy estimates and compactness results

-The proof of Theorem~\ref{th:mainmin-intro} follows the same strategy as in~\cite{CanevariMajumdarStroffoliniWang}, although some of the arguments need to be adapted, because of the difference in the boundary conditions.
-On the other hand, the proofs of Theorem~\ref{mainthm:asymp}, Theorem~\ref{mainthm:zeta*}, and Theorem~\ref{mainthm:structure-V} are substantially more complex.
-Many of the arguments of~\cite{CanevariMajumdarStroffoliniWang} do not carry over to this context, because they are based on energy minimality.
+The proof of Theorem~\ref{mainthm:asymp} is substantially more complex than the analogous results for minimising solutions.
+Many of the arguments of~\cite{CanevariMajumdarStroffoliniWang, CDS3} do not carry over to this context, because they are based on energy minimality.
 Instead, our proofs combine different elements.
 In order to obtain compactness for the~$\Q_\eps$-component, we adapt arguments from the Ginzburg-Landau literature, mostly from~\cite{BBH} and~\cite{BBO}, with some modifications due to the presence of coupling terms in equations~\eqref{EL-Q} and~\eqref{EL-M}.
 The same arguments also show that~$\mu_\eps$ concentrates on a finite number of singular points.
-To prove compactness for the~$\M_\eps$-component, we perform the same change of variables that is used in~\cite{CanevariMajumdarStroffoliniWang}, which enables us to apply compactness results for the vectorial Modica-Mortola problem~\cite{FonsecaTartar}.
-On the other hand, studying the properties of the limiting measure~$\nu_\star$ --- in particular, proving rectifiability of its support --- is a much more delicate task.
-A substantial difficulty is the lack of relevant monotonicity formulae for~$\nu_\eps$.
-Indeed, since we expect concentration of~$\nu_\eps$ on a $1$-dimensional set, we seek bounds on quantities of the form~$r^{-1}\int_{B_r(x_0)} \nu_\eps \, \d x$.
-However, a direct computation (based on a Pohozaev identity, see Lemma~\ref{lemma:pohozaev} below) gives
+To prove compactness for the~$\M_\eps$-component, we perform the same change of variables that is used in~\cite{CanevariMajumdarStroffoliniWang} (see Section~\ref{sec:u}), which enables us to apply compactness results for the vectorial Modica-Mortola problem~\cite{FonsecaTartar}.